junxit/us-congress-bills-114/metadata.md

 - 2015-05-14 — Message on Senate action sent to the House.
 - 2015-05-14 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S2946; text as passed Senate: CR S2946)
 - 2015-05-14 — Received in the House.
+- 2015-11-05 — Considered under suspension of the rules. (consideration: CR H7747-8129)
+- 2015-11-05 — DEBATE - The House proceeded with forty minutes of debate on S. 1356.
+- 2015-11-05 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2015-11-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-05 — Mr. Thornberry moved to suspend the rules and pass the bill, as amended.
+- 2015-11-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 58 (Roll no. 618). (text: CR H7747-8123)
+- 2015-11-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 58 (Roll no. 618).(text: CR H7747-8123)
+- 2015-11-05 — Pursuant to the provisions of H. Con.
+Res.
+90, enrollment corrections on S. 1356 have been made.